ssanjose/transact/docs/design/database_changes.md

 4. Track when transactions were actually applied to accounts

 That is why I am:
-- Adding AccountTransaction will allow us to track account balances changes by recording which transactions have been committed.
+- Adding status will allow us to track account balances changes by recording which transactions have been committed.
+- Committing a transaction and changing the balance can be as easy as changing the transaction's status field and updating the account's balance field.
-- Rolling back transactions can be as easy as getting the AccountTransaction record of the specific Transaction and doing a reverse calculation of the Account balance, afterward delete the AccounTransaction and Transaction records.
+- Rolling back transaction commits can be as easy as getting the status field of the specific Transaction and doing a reverse calculation of the Account balance, afterward updating the status field or deleting the entire Transaction record.
 - This enables better auditing and potential rollback features